Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Numerical study

-To determine the lag $h$, we applied the Bayesian information criterion (BIC) to the VAR model.
-It leads to $h=1$.
-Then, we estimated the conditional expected volatility matrix $\E \left(\bGamma_{n+1} | \FF_{n} \right)$ with the PRVM, OLS, LASSO, and H-LASSO estimators.
-Specifically, we used the rolling window scheme with the past $n$ period observations to estimate the model parameters.
-To mitigate the potential effect of dynamics and fluctuations in the eigenvector process, we employed the previous 22 days' observations to estimate the eigenvectors.
-We chose the in-sample period as $n=249$ (one year), and we used three different out-of-sample periods: 2018 and 2019 (period 1), 2018 only (period 2), and 2019 only (period 3).
+To investigate the performance of the future volatility matrix estimators, we employed the high-frequency data from 2017 to 2019.
+We chose the in-sample period as $n=251$ (one year), and we used three different out-of-sample periods: 2018 and 2019 (period 1), 2018 only (period 2), and 2019 only (period 3).
 For the period 1, we calculated the average number of non-zero elements in $\hat{\bbeta}_{i}$ excluding the intercept term over $i=4, \ldots, 203$.
-The results are 1.809 and 3.703 for the H-LASSO and LASSO estimators, respectively.
+The results are 2.860 and 2.910 for the H-LASSO and LASSO estimators, respectively.

-To check the performance of the proposed estimation procedures, we first investigated the mean squared prediction error (MSPE):
+To check the performance of the proposed estimation procedures, we first investigated the following mean squared prediction error (MSPE) and QLIKE \citep{bollerslev2018modeling, laurent2013loss}:

-where $T$ is the number of days in the out-of-sample period, $\tilde{\bGamma}_{d}$ is one of the future volatility matrix forecasts from the PRVM, OLS, LASSO, and H-LASSO estimators for the $d$th day of the out-of-sample period, and $\hat{\bGamma}_{d}^{POET}$ is the POET estimator from the PRVM for the $d$th day, which is a proxy of the ground truth.
-Table \ref{Table-2} reports the MSPE results of the PRVM, OLS, LASSO, and H-LASSO estimators for three out-of-sample periods.
-We find that, regardless of the period, the H-LASSO estimator has the smallest MSPE.
-The LASSO estimator is slightly better than the OLS estimator.
-This result provides stark evidence that the proposed H-LASSO estimator can help explain the dynamics of the idiosyncratic volatility matrix and heavy-tailedness of the financial data.
+where $T$ is the number of days in the out-of-sample period, $\tilde{\bGamma}_{d}$ is one of the future volatility matrix forecasts from the POET-PRVM, OLS, LASSO, H-LASSO, DCC-NL, and HAR-DRD estimators for the $d$-th day of the out-of-sample period, and $\hat{\bGamma}_{d}^{POET}$ is the POET-PRVM estimator for the $d$-th day, which is a proxy of the ground truth.
+For the DCC-NL estimator, we subtracted $\tilde{\textbf{JV}}_d$ from $\tilde{\bGamma}_d$, where $\tilde{\textbf{JV}}_d$ is the future jump covariation matrix forecast for the $d$-th day obtained by previous day's jump covariation matrix estimator.
+This adjustment helps improve the performance of the DCC-NL estimator.
+We note that MSPE is a form of the mean squared error that is one of the robust loss functions for volatility comparisons \citep{hansen2006consistent, patton2011volatility, patton2009evaluating}.
+Also, QLIKE is robust to the presence of noise in the volatility proxy \citep{hansen2006consistent, laurent2013loss, patton2011volatility, patton2009evaluating}.
+Table \ref{Table-2} reports the MSPE and QLIKE results of the POET-PRVM, OLS, LASSO, H-LASSO, DCC-NL, and HAR-DRD estimators for three out-of-sample periods.
+We find that the H-LASSO estimator shows good performance in terms of both MSPE and QLIKE.
+We note that the LASSO and H-LASSO estimators have similar performance in terms of the QLIKE.
+This may be because the QLIKE is highly affected by the small eigenvalue estimation, and the small eigenvalues are less affected by the heavy-tailedness.
+On the other hand, the HAR-DRD estimator shows the best performance in terms of MSPE, but it did not perform well for the QLIKE loss.
+These results show the proposed H-LASSO estimator can help explain the dynamics of the idiosyncratic volatility matrix under the sparsity condition and the heavy-tailedness of the financial data.

 To investigate the out-of-sample portfolio allocation performance, we applied the proposed estimators to the following minimum variance portfolio allocation problem: